 The government is constantly reviewing the list of travel corridors, as well as its travel advice, so holiday plans could be disrupted at short notice.

-Quarantine rules differ for England, Wales and Scotland
+Quarantine rules can differ for England, Wales, Scotland and Northern Ireland

-Also removed from the UK’s list are: Slovenia, Switzerland, Jamaica, Czech Republic, France (read our Q&A for the latest on what it means for your holiday), the Netherlands (read our Q&A), Croatia, Austria, Trinidad and Tobago, Malta, Monaco, Guadeloupe, Turks and Caicos and Aruba.
+Many countries have been removed in recent weeks, including: Italy (read our Q&A), Portugal, Hungary Slovenia, Switzerland, Jamaica, Czech Republic, France (read our Q&A), the Netherlands (read our Q&A), Croatia, Austria, Trinidad and Tobago, Malta, Monaco, Guadeloupe, Turks and Caicos and Aruba.

-The FCO continues to advise against all non-essential travel to Spain, including the Balearic and Canary Islands.
-Read our will my Spain holiday go ahead Q&A. Luxembourg, Andorra, Belgium and the Bahamas have also been removed.
+The FCDO also continues to advise against all non-essential travel to Spain, including the Balearic Islands.
+Read our will my Spain holiday go ahead Q&A. Luxembourg, Andorra, Belgium and the Bahamas have been removed, too.

 See below for full details of which countries are exempted from quarantine, but also a map of those countries that have no entry restrictions on UK nationals – essentially the European countries where you can go on holiday.